nelly2k/notes/coding/aws/storage/rds.md

 - data not well structure, unpredictable, use DynamoDb
 - other database platform, like IBM DB2 or SAP HANA, install it into EC2
 - need complete control, use EC2

+# Scale
+## Vertically (scale up)
+- manually just select an instance size
+- Storage and instance size is decoupled, so scaling an instance size doesn't affect storage.
+- can select scale immediately, or schedule a maintenance window

+## Horizontally
+- for read-heave database, add read-replica